thoughtbot/laptop/README.md

 Your last Laptop run will be saved to `~/laptop.log`.
 Read through it to see if you can debug the issue yourself.
-If not, copy the lines where the script failed into a [new GitHub Issue](https://github.com/thoughtbot/laptop/issues/new) for us.
+If not, copy the lines where the script failed into a [new GitHub Issue](https://github.com/givewellgetwell/laptop/issues/new) for us.
 Or, attach the whole log file as an attachment.

 What it sets up
 ---------------

 * [Bundler] for managing Ruby libraries
-* [Exuberant Ctags] for indexing files for vim tab completion
 * [Foreman] for managing web processes
 * [gh] for interacting with the GitHub API
 * [Heroku Toolbelt] for interacting with the Heroku API